telecastg/person-plus-for-espocrm/README.md

 # person-plus-for-espocrm
-Ability to add Mother Maiden name as a field for entities type 'Person'
+Ability to add Mother Maiden name and Suffix to the complex PersonName fields and add a Preferred Name field to Contacts